-Just like Reader’s Workshop, during Math Workshop, teachers begin with a mini-lesson that is whole group.
+Just like Reader’s Workshop, during Math Workshop teachers begin with a mini-lesson that is whole group.
 Teachers spend approximately 15-20 minutes introducing a strategy, modeling, and/or providing a think aloud on a specific math concept.
-Basically during this time, the teacher is just giving a taste, just setting the stage for small group instruction.
+Basically, during this time the teacher is just giving a taste, and setting the stage for small group instruction.

 While you working with small groups, the rest of the class is participating in independent work or cooperative work.
 They may be practicing previously mastered skills, investigating new skills, playing math games, or writing in their math journal.

 During Math Workshop, the teacher takes time out to confer with students each week.
-This is a good time to informally assess student’s understandings and provide one to one teaching moments.
+This is a good time to informally assess students’ understanding and provide one-on-one teaching moments.

-Click on the picture below to download it.
+Click on the picture below to download my Math Workshop freebie!